<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 The basics of an inbound marketing strategy

-If you want to operate your business according to the rules of inbound marketing strategy, you have to think in terms of the long game.
-Inbound marketing is not a quick win.
-It takes planning, execution, creativity, skills and passion to do it well.
+Implementing an inbound marketing strategy means thinking in the long term.
+Inbound marketing is not a quick win - it takes planning, execution, creativity, skills and passion to do it well.

 Hubspot breaks down the inbound methodology into three areas: